-Network Providers
+Participating Providers

-Network Providers will:
+Participating Providers will:

-- secure Prior Approval for you (if the Provider is located in the Blue Cross Network); - bill Blue Cross directly for your services, so you don't have to submit a claim; - not ask for payment at the time of service (except they may ask for Deductibles, Coinsurance and Co-payments you owe); and - accept the Allowed Amount as full payment (you do not have to pay the difference between their total charges and the Allowed Amount).
+- secure Prior Approval for you; - bill Blue Cross directly for your services, so you don't have to submit a claim; - not, in most cases, ask for payment of Deductibles, Co-insurance and Co-payments at the time of service; however, they are allowed to do so; and - accept the Allowed Amount as full payment (you do not have to pay the difference between their total charges and the Allowed Amount).

-Although you receive services at a Network Facility, the individual Providers there may not be Network Providers.
-Please make every effort to check the status of all Providers prior to treatment.
+Although you receive services at a Participating Facility, the individual Providers there may not be Participating Providers.
+Please make every effort to check the status of all Providers prior to treatment by using the Find-a-Doctor tool on Blue Cross's website or call customer service at the number on the back of your ID card.